IMS-Team6/IMS_Frontend/docs/MapHistoryFragment.md

 ```
 -----------------
 ###  fetchCollisionObjects
-Takes a string url as an argument and makes calls a function that in turn performs a GET-request to the backend.
-If it succeeds, the function will later on parse the result and store information about collision objects in a local variable inside the MainActivity.
+Takes a string url as an argument and calls a function that in turn performs a GET-request to the backend.
+If it succeeds, the function will receive a list of collisionobjects and later on parse the result and store information about collision objects in a local variable inside the MainActivity.

 | Parameters | Type |
 | ----------- | ----------- |